Water quality and filtration

 Desalination

-The desalination plant uses reverse osmosis membranes to extract freshwater from saltwater.
+The Sydney Desalination Plant uses reverse osmosis membranes to extract freshwater from saltwater.
 These membranes are a physical barrier that block dissolved solids like salt, so only freshwater can pass through.

-Desalinated water is excellent quality, meets the Australian Drinking Water Guidelines and is monitored by NSW Health just like all our drinking water.
+Desalinated water is excellent quality, meets the Australian Drinking Water Guidelines and is monitored by NSW Health ust like all our drinking water.

 Unlike rivers and dams, the amount of water in oceans isn't affected by changing rainfall.